 If you are planning a database with more than 10 tables, or even up to hundreds of tables, it would be better to consider designing the database prior to building it.
 Here are some of the benefits of database design:

 A good database design does take time and effort to develop and conceive.
 A helpful database design software can help you reduce time and effort spent.
-Visual Paradigm for UML (VP-UML) is a database design tool that provides you not only with an ERD tool but also a set of visual modeling features that helps you express your design ideas more easily and quickly.
+Visual Paradigm provides you not only with an ERD tool but also a set of visual modeling features that helps you express your design ideas more easily and quickly.
 It supports most of the popular relational database management systems in the market today.
 Here is a list of supported databases:

-In this section, we are going to design a relational database for a bus route management system, using ERD, in VP-UML.
+In this section, we are going to design a relational database for a bus route management system, using ERD, in Visual Paradigm.

 To begin, we need to make decisions regarding what entities to create.
 During the process, you may find many candidates.
 Here are some of the guidelines to help you identify entities: